akojedefemi/Comment-Counter/README.md

 We iterate through the list of lines and remove all white space from the beginning (left trimming) and perform the necessary checks.

-We then close file to manage resources
+We then close the file to manage resources